animehunter123/copypasta2/README.md

 # How to run...
 * Use a Linux Container or Host.
-* Install nodejs, npm, meteorjs
+* Install nodejs, npm, meteorjs, `and netstat (if using the bash script).`
-* Launch the shell script ./start-webapp.sh `(Make sure you know what this BASH script is doing!!!)`
+* Launch the shell script ./start-webapp.sh `(Make sure you know what this BASH script is doing!!!).`
 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo